sushil2601/javaScript_practise/REACT.md

     1. Use React.lazy() to lazily import components.
     2. Wrap components with Suspense to handle laoding.
     3. Configure your build tool(eg. Webpack) for dynamic imports.

+Q. Explain the concept of lazy loading in React.
+Ans:-
+    Lazy loading in React is a technique used to optimize performance by loading components or resources only when they are needed.
+Instead of loading all components upfront, you can dynamically import them using the React.lazy function and render them when required.
+This helps reduce the initial bundle size and improves the loading speed of your application.

 Q. What is the role of Lazy and Suspense methods in React?
 Ans :-